geeknik/my-awesome-stars/topics.md

 ## reinforcement-learning

+- [FareedKhan-dev/all-rl-algorithms](https://github.com/FareedKhan-dev/all-rl-algorithms) - Implementation of all RL algorithms in a simpler way
 - [hijkzzz/Awesome-LLM-Strawberry](https://github.com/hijkzzz/Awesome-LLM-Strawberry) - A collection of LLM papers, blogs, and projects, with a focus on OpenAI o1 🍓 and reasoning techniques.
 - [edbeeching/godot_rl_agents](https://github.com/edbeeching/godot_rl_agents) - An Open Source package that allows video game creators, AI researchers and hobbyists the opportunity to learn complex behaviors for their Non Player Characters or agents
 - [alessiodm/drl-zh](https://github.com/alessiodm/drl-zh) - Deep Reinforcement Learning: Zero to Hero!